-The reference laboratory for virological surveillance of influenza in Vojvodina is the WHO National Influenza Center at the Institute of Public Health of Vojvodina, Novi Sad [18].
+The reference laboratory for virological surveillance of influenza in Vojvodina is WHO National Influenza Center at the Institute of Public Health of Vojvodina, Novi Sad [18].

-Nasal and throat swabs from patients with suspected influenza were placed in the same vial with transport medium and kept at -20°C. The transport of the samples to the laboratory was organized on a daily basis by local departments of public health.
-Viral RNA was extracted using the commercially available QIAamp Viral RNA Mini Kit (Qiagen, Hilden, Germany) according to the manufacturer's instructions.
-The reverse transcription and amplification were performed using the AgPath-IDTM One-Step RT-PCR Reagents (Applied Biosystems, Foster City, CA, USA) on a 7500 Real-Time (Applied Biosystems) thermocycler.
-Influenza A and B virus detection (without further determination of B/Yamagata-like and B/Victoria-like viruses) was done by singleplex real-time RT-PCR assays.
-The testing was done according to the protocol developed by the Centers for Disease Control and Prevention, enclosed with the reagents.
-The results were analyzed using the Applied Biosystems 7500 Software version 2.0.6, and the interpretation of the data was done according to the WHO guidelines [19].
-Immediately after the testing was finished, the results of the laboratory tested samples were sent to the Institute of Public Health of Serbia in Belgrade, local departments of public health, the sentinel/hospital physician, and to the patients [7].
+The nasal and throat swabs from patients with suspected influenza were placed in the same vial with transport medium and kept at -20°C. The transport of the samples to the laboratory was organized on a daily basis by the local departments of Public Health.
+Viral RNA was extracted using the commercially available QIAamp Viral RNA Mini Kit (Qiagen, Germany) according to the manufacturer's instructions.
+The reverse transcription and amplification were performed using the AgPath-IDTM One-Step RT-PCR Reagents (Applied Biosystems, USA) on an Applied Biosystems 7500 real-time thermocycler (Applied Biosystems, USA).
+Influenza A and B virus detection (without further determination of B/Yamagata-like and B/Victoria-like) viruses was done by singleplex real- time RT-PCR assays.
+Testing was done according to the protocol developed by the CDC, enclosed with the reagents.
+The results were analysed using the Applied Biosystems 7500

+Software version 2.0.6, and the interpretation of the data was done according to WHO guidelines [19].
+Immediately after the testing was finished, the results of the laboratory tested samples were sent to the Institute of Public Health of Serbia in Belgrade, local departments of Public Health, the sentinel/hospital physician, and to the patients [7].

-Statistical analysis
+Statistical Analysis

-Similar to the previously used methodology, the population under surveillance was used as a denominator for calculations of the weekly incidence of ILI and the numerator was the number of clinical cases of ILI in the total population and in the age groups [7].
-Also, the weekly age-specific incidences of ILI for monitored age groups were measured per 100,000 inhabitants.
+Similar to the previously used methodology [7], the population under surveillance was used as a denominator for calculations of the weekly incidence of ILI and the numerator was the number of the clinical cases of ILI in the total population and in the age groups.
+Also, the weekly age-specific incidences of ILI for monitored age groups were measured per 100,000 of population.